Explore beautiful gardens on an escorted tour...

 Mountain village in Madeira

-The region is blessed with a mild climate and sunshine and is therefore well known for its gardens that surround its iconic lakes.
-Many of the gardens are open to the public, but some can only be seen from the water, adding to their charm.
-Villa Taranto on Lake Maggiore was created in the 1930s by a Scottish expat and is one of the region's dreamiest gardens - blending English style with Italian decorative features.
-Villa Taranto has a diverse selection of plants including water lilies, a dahlia maze and a lotus pond.
-Villa Carlotta in Como has a magnificent botanical garden, with citrus tunnels and camellia - while the villa itself is a fine example of 17th-century Italian Neoclassical architecture.
+Northern Italy is blessed with gardens that surround its iconic lakes - many of which are open to the public, but others can only be seen from the water, adding to their charm.
+Villa Taranto is one of the region's dreamiest gardens - blending English style with Italian decorative features.
+Villa Taranto has a diverse selection of plants including water lilies and a dahlia maze and a lotus pond; Villa Carlotta in Como has a magnificent botanical garden, with citrus tunnels and camellia.

 Visit: Explore the beautiful lakes and gardens of Northern Italy